glatiuden/The-Note-App/README.md

 **Success (200)**
 ![Retrieve All](images/Postman/RetrieveAll.png)

-* Optimally, it can be an additional Error `204` (no content) if no notes are in the collections.
-I believe it's a debate between 204 and returning 200 with an empty array.
+* Optionally, it can be an additional Error `204` (no content) if no notes are in the collections.
+* I believe it's a debate between 204 and returning 200 with an empty array.
 * For this task, I have chosen to follow 200 with an empty array.

 <div style="page-break-after: always;"></div>